About the Post

 4. Switched to eating entirely organic food.

-5. She focussed on eating food of every colour each day.
+5. She focused on eating food of every colour each day.

 6. Entirely eliminated white potatoes, grains etc., so the amount of insulin her body made each day is low.